pschaus/book_lepl1402/source/part2.rst

         }
     }

-The :code:`assertEquals` method of the class :code:`Assertions` takes three arguments: the expected value, the actual value produced by your implementation, and an (optional) message that is shown if the test fails.
+The method :code:`assertEquals` of the class :code:`Assertions` takes three arguments: the expected value, the actual value produced by your implementation, and an (optional) message that is shown if the test fails, i.e., if the actual value and the expected value are not equal.

-The "@Test" is called an *annotation* and helps JUnit to find the methods that it should call to perform the tests.
+The :code:`@Test` written above the two test methods is called an *annotation* and helps JUnit to find the methods that it should call to perform the tests.
 IntelliJ also uses them to show you the small green triangles that you can click to run individual tests (or all tests):

 .. image:: _static/images/part1/intellij_test.png
   :width: 25%